-- 100% Tuition Refund if appropriate signed form or notice is received by the registrar - o Terms 1, 2, 3, and DMin (10 weeks each) Up to End of Day 8 of the Term - 3-credit Intensive Course Prior to 3rd class meeting - o 2-credit Intensive Course Prior to 2nd class meeting - o 1- or 1.5-credit Intensive Course Prior to 2nd class meeting - 50% Tuition Refund if appropriate signed form or notice is received by the registrar - o Term 1, 2, 3 and DMin (10 weeks each) Up to End of Day 16 of the Term - o 3-credit Intensive Course Prior to 4th class meeting - o 2-credit Intensive Course Prior to 3rd class meeting - o 1- or 1.5-credit Intensive Course Prior to 3rd class meeting - $\,\circ\,$ Online or Hybrid courses as determined by the Dean. - No tuition refund for courses that have been completed or for dropped courses or withdrawals for which the appropriate signed form or notice is received by the registrar after the end of the 50% Tuition Refund period. - Master of Divinity and Master of Arts (Ministry and Leadership) students on the flat-fee billing will not receive a refund for dropping a single course but will be able to re-enroll in the course at a later time without additional charge. - Lancaster Seminary Scholarship may also be adjusted.
+- Terms 1, 2, 3, and DMin (10 weeks each) Before end of day 8 of Term - 3-credit Intensive Course Prior to 3rd class meeting - 2-credit Intensive Course Prior to 2nd class meeting - 1- or 1.5-credit Intensive Course Prior to 2nd class meeting - 50% Tuition Refund if appropriate signed form or notice is received by the Registrar - Term 1, 2, 3 and DMin (10 weeks each) Before end of day 16 of Term - $\,\circ\,$ 3-credit Intensive Course Prior to 4th class meeting - 2-credit Intensive Course Prior to 3rd class meeting - \circ 1- or 1.5-credit Intensive Course Prior to 3rd class meeting - $\circ\,$ Online or Hybrid courses as determined by the Associate Dean - No tuition refund for courses that have been completed or for dropped courses or withdrawals for which the appropriate signed form or notice is received by the registrar after the end of the 50% Tuition Refund period.

+• Master of Divinity and Master of Arts (Ministry and Leadership) students on the flat-fee billing will not receive a refund for dropping a single course but will be able to re-enroll in the course at a later time without additional charge.